JanMiksovsky/emojese/docs/Guidelines.md

 # Guidelines for representing words with emojis

-Because there are [many common words with no obvious emoji representation](./Challenges.md), Emojese resorts to a number of strategies to produce understandable and memorable emoji sequences.
+Because there are [many common words with no obvious emoji representation](./Challenges.md), the Emojese emoji language project resorts to a number of strategies to produce understandable and memorable emoji sequences.

 ## General guidelines